 TRIO/McNair Scholars Program is a federally funded program that encourages supports and assists academically promising students who have been historically underrepresented in various fields to pursue education through the doctoral level.
-The office can be reached by calling (573)986-6135 or visit the website at www. semo.edu/mcnair for additional information.
+The office can be reached by calling (573) 986-6135 or visit the website at www. semo.edu/mcnair.